tomatolog/manticore/docs/5_searching/http_protocol.rst

 HTTP protocol
 -------------

-Sphinx search daemon supports HTTP protocol and can be accessed with regular HTTP clients.
+Manticore search daemon supports HTTP protocol and can be accessed with regular HTTP clients.
 Available only with `workers = thread\_pool <../searchd_program_configuration_options/networkers.md>`__.